Customs: International Customs Day

 International Customs Day recognizes the role of agencies and customs officials in maintaining border security around the world.
-In focuses on the workers and their working conditions as well as the challenges that some customs officers face in their job.
+It focuses on the workers and their working conditions as well as the challenges that some customs officers face in their job.
 Custom agencies hold employee appreciation events where custom officers are recognized for their work.
 Several agencies also hold events for the public where they explain their jobs and responsibilities in a transparent manner.

 Each year, at the end of January is celebrated the International Customs Day with a particular theme, as follows: